belgiansenate/alexis-baseline/README.md

 # Approach

 Our chatbot utilizes a *Retrieval Augmented Generation (RAG)* architecture, designed to enhance question answering systems by integrating a datastore, retriever, and generator components.
-The architecture aims to provide accurate and contextually relevant answers to user queries.
+The architecture aims to provide accurate and contextually relevant answers to user queries.<br>
 Here’s an overview of each component and its role in the system:
 1. **Datastore**: Which is central to our approach.
 It stores relevant passages as embeddings.
 These passages serve as the knowledge base from which the system retrieves information to answer user questions.
 We use [chromadb](https://www.trychroma.com/) for this purpose.
 2. **Retriever**: The retriever component is responsible for retrieving the most relevant passages from the datastore based on the user's input question.
 This initial retrieval phase is crucial as it sets the context for generating accurate answers.
 We adopt the *[Lord Of The Retrievers (LOTR)](https://python.langchain.com/v0.1/docs/integrations/retrievers/merger_retriever/)* which is designed in order to merge several retrievers and exploit their different strengths.
    - **First retriever**: This retriever excels in both French and Dutch languages and demonstrates strong semantic understanding of words and sentences within passages.
 It efficiently retrieves relevant information across a wide range of contexts.